 The IRS is required to follow revenue rulings it has issued, but only where a taxpayer’s situation is substantially similar to the ruling issued (this is an important point in understanding the limitations of Revenue Ruling 70-604).

-This site is maintained by Gary Porter, CPA, a veteran in homeowners association taxation matters, in collaberation with with other industry CPA firms.
+This site is maintained by Gary Porter, CPA, a veteran in homeowners association taxation matters.
 See Industry Links page for a listing by state of CPAs specializing in the homeowners association industry.
 Questions on Revenue Ruling 70-604 should be directed to the CPA firm listed for your state.
 If your state is not listed, please contact Gary Porter, CPA.

 For more information on Association Accounting and Taxation visit these websites: